Hannalysis/100DaysOfCode/README.md

 And, of course as I'm also studying Javascript it would be remiss to not also know that syntax:

     `You called ${function.name}`

+I ended my day with a quick pomodoro on my Codecademy module: Javascript Syntax Part 1: 48%.
+This involved some practice with arrow function notation (arrow replaces function), and conscise arrow notation (single line, no return, no curly braces, parenthesis on no arguments or two or more).

 ------------